google/WebFundamentals/src/site/getting-started/multi-screen/responsive.markdown

 ### Float the Video element

+The video in the narrow viewport interface is designed  be  the full width of the screen and positioned after the list of key features.
+On a wide viewport the  video will scale up to be too large and not look correct when placed next to our list of features.

-The video element can also be moved out of the vertical flow of the narrow viewport and  can be display side by side with the bulleted list of content.
+The video element needs to be moved out of the vertical flow of the narrow viewport and should be display side by side with the bulleted list of content.

 [TODO: Animated GIF]